biojava/biojava.github.io/_wikis/RCSB_Viewers:Architectural_Overview.md

 There are a number of these to control subfunctions/systems.
 Currently, these are:

--   <em>DocController</em> - controls the document, in particular
+:\**DocController* - controls the document, in particular loading/saving.

-    loading/saving.
--   <em>UpdateController</em> - controls change updates sent to
+:\**UpdateController* - controls change updates sent to registered listeners.

-    registered listeners.
--   <em>SceneController</em> - controls creation, access and changes to
+:\**SceneController* - controls creation, access and changes to the scene.

-    the scene.
--   <em>StateController</em> - controls state attributes of the
+:\**StateController* - controls state attributes of the document.

-    document.
--   <em>MutatorController</em> - controls changes to the document.
+:\**MutatorController* - controls changes to the document.

 More are expected to be added as functionality grows or functional units are further identified.